startxfr/helm-repository/docs/charts/example-html.md

 # STARTX helm : example-html

-This helm chart is used to create a deployment of a small an simple micro-service based on [html helm chart](https://startxfr.github.io/helm-repository/charts/html)
+This helm chart is used to create a deployment of a small webserver based on [startx apache image](https://quay.io/startx/apache)

 ## Requirements and guidelines